03 Dec 3 Things To Know Before Buying A Classic Car

 When it comes to classic car loans, finding a lender to finance your purchase can be a challenge.
 While buying a classic car may seem like a good investment to you with the potential to increase in value over the years ahead, many of the major financial institutions are hesitant about financing older cars.
 You may find it difficult to get a traditional car loan.
 Or lenders may place an age restriction on the vehicles they finance, which means a classic car, being much older, may not qualify for a traditional car loan.

-The best way around this is to work with a loan broker specialising in classic car loans.
+The best way around this is to work with a Financial Advisory business specialising in classic car loans.
 At Max Loans, we’re experienced at helping classic car owners finance their dream cars.
 We can help with pre-approved finance for a classic car loan so you have the freedom to choose where you buy your car from and you know up front how much you have to spend.
 Having a pre-approved classic car loan in place could also help you negotiate a better price as a cash buyer.

 We understand classic cars